zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ### I break with thee, jQuery ❌

-Despite that alure, I'm keeping jQuery at arm's length.
+Despite the alure of 3rd party libraries, I'm keeping jQuery at arm's length.
 Sure, it offers enormous utility, including these tasty ajax functions:

 ```it
     $.get(URL,callback);